AdobeDocs/experience-manager-65.en/help/sites-authoring/working-with-page-versions.md

 >
 >1.
 Create versions of any page.
 >1.
 The initial labels and version node names will be 1.0, 1.1, 1.2 and so forth.
 >1.
-Reinstate the first version; i.e. 1.0.
+Reinstate the first version; in this case, 1.0.
 >1.
-Create new versions again.
+Create versions again.
 >1.
-The generated labels and node names will now be 1.0.0, 1.0.1, 1.0.2, etc.
+The generated labels and node names will now be 1.0.0, 1.0.1, 1.0.2, and so on.

 ### Revert to a Version {#revert-to-a-version}